ByteB4rb1e/html-theme-ref/README.md

 * Update `LICENSE`
 * Point to your repo: `git remote set-url origin <your-url>`.

-Swap out resources (fonts, icons) if needed — details in the README.
+To customize the theme, you can replace resources (e.g., fonts, icons) or modify variables to align with your design needs.
+Here's an example of updating fonts:

+### Example: Updating fonts

+To replace the default fonts:

+1. Add new font files to `vendor/` and reference them in `src/style/vendors/`
+2. Update the font family variables in `src/style/base/_typography.scss`.

 How would you adapt it?

-**Let’s Talk!**
+## Let’s talk!

 This is all about engaging you and other developers in a discussion.
 Does this setup work as a starting point for standardizing HTML theme development?
 What’s missing?
 Too heavy?
 Too light?
-Hit me up with your feedback — I’m all ears!
+Hit me up with your feedback — [I’m all ears](https://github.com/oxbqkwwxfrqccwtg/html-theme-ref/discussions)!